KamilFedorowicz/rheoFoamLC/README.md

 # rheoFoamLC
 the repository contains an OpenFOAM solver dedicated to modelling the flow of liquid crystals

+Solver rheoFoamLC is based on the existing solver rheoFoam.
+Compared to rheoFoam, rheoFoamLC allows for non-symmetric stress tensors, which often occur in liquid crystal flows.

 The full solver procedure is contain within the file rheoFoamLC.C.
 The header file createFields.H declares/initialises the relevant fields and variables: velocity, pressure, microstructure and stress.
-The latter two fields are specified through the constitutiveModel2 object; in case of the Leslie-Ericksen model the microstructure is described through the director field, while in tensorial models, the microstructure is described through the vb{Q}-tensor.
+The latter two fields are specified through the constitutiveModel2 object.

-Finally, the specific form of the constitutive equation is contained in the object LE_1constant, where the director evolution equation and stress definition are specified.
+The exact form of the constitutive equation is specified in a dedicated file;
+look for the LE_1constant folder in other repository to see an example.